 If a person does not fill in their income- and-expenditure form, can we redesign the flow of these questions, can we prepare the customer better, can we follow up in stages to collect all the desired information?

 So, using AI and automation to connect a customer and an agent is a perfect example of vulnerability being identified early in a digital conversation and the business proactively creating a different action plan for every circumstance.

-Highly personalising customer journeys are based on customer-specific circumstances is possible with AI.
-With our Propensity Studio, we are changing the way collections teams interact with their customers.
+Highly personalised customer journeys are based on customer-specific circumstances is possible with AI, and with our Propensity Studio, we are changing the way collections teams interact with their customers.
 Conversations can be personalised at a point in the conversation based upon what the customer response is.
-So no more, on fits all approach.
+So no more, one fits all approach.

 AI-driven customer engagement is all about finding out which customers should be contacted at what time and in what manner both from a channel perspective and the actual words used to increase overall contact and engagement performance.

 The actual words you use is an area that isn’t given enough attention in my view.
 From experience, getting this right will mean your message will resonate with your customers in their current circumstances fostering that willingness and desire to engage with you.

 I wouldn’t recommend you jump in at the deep end and rush into deploying AI into your collections operations.
 But as with any aspect of new technology deployed in any part of the business, including collections, best-practice concepts have been developed, and when followed ensure a higher level of success is achieved.

 Here are some that have worked for clients that we have engaged with:

 AI isn’t different to any other technology, there will be a certain amount of scepticism and caution about using it and what benefits it will deliver.
 The classic rules do apply here about new technologies invariably over-promising at their launch with results and adoption being underwhelming in the initial periods.